 Having a development action plan helps you keep your employees in check.
-It doesn't just end at planning; you also need to leverage a tool that makes it easy for you to frequently review the plans, analyze the data, monitor your employee's progress, and improve the plan when needed.
+It doesn't just end at planning; you also need to leverage a tool that allows you to frequently review the plans, analyze the data, monitor your employee's progress, and improve the plan when needed.

-The Effy software is a reliable tool you can use to improve the performance of your team to achieve positive results.
-Our performance improvement template highlights the major areas of a performance improvement plan and it has been used by thousands of clients to yield visible results for their businesses.
+The Effy software is a reliable tool you can use to improve your team's performance and achieve positive results.
+Our performance improvement template highlights the major areas of plans for improvement, and it has been used by thousands of clients to yield visible results for their businesses.